 - Vipassana: translates to ‘insight’ or ‘to see clearly’.
 Also focused on awareness of breath, and the arising and passing of all phenomenon.
 As emotions, thoughts, and sensations arise, the technique of ‘noting’ can be used to identify theses phenomenon (ie. ‘thinking,’ ‘hearing,’ ‘sadness’, etc.).

-- Metta: means ‘loving kindness.’
+- Metta: means ‘loving-kindness.’
 In this meditation practice, one visualizes and sends loving thoughts and feelings to friends, loved ones, oneself, and in time, the entire universe.
 This practice has been shown to increase empathy, compassion, self-acceptance, and overall feelings of purpose and contentment in one’s life.

-- Mindfulness: also derived from Buddhism, this practice is also very similar to Zazen and Vipassana, with awareness of the breath as the main focus of awareness.
+- Mindfulness: also derived from Buddhism, this practice is also very similar to Zazen and Vipassana, with an awareness of the breath as the main focus of awareness.

 - Mantra: utilizes the repetition, silently or aloud, of a sound or syllable, such as ‘Om’ or ‘Om Namah Shivaya’.
 The repetition gives the mind a point of focus to become still.
 There are hundreds of mantras for cultivating different states and feelings.
 Mantra can be used at any time during the day, during any activity, not just for seated meditation.
-You could even recite mantra as you wash the dishes!
+You could even recite mantras as you wash the dishes!

 - Self-Inquiry: asks the question ‘Who Am I?’ as the base for contemplation.
 This practice is a tool for recognizing the ‘ego’ and getting to the root of who you truly are.
 This is also best done with a guide or teacher if it’s a new practice to you.